JelenaMusicc/user-management-system-angular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Install following libreries:

-npm install bootstrap,
+npm install bootstrap

-npm install chart.js --save,
+npm install chart.js --save

 npm  install @fortawesome/fontawesome-free